 Moms Who Want to Start Feeding Solids at 4 Months

-Sometimes a mother might feel that her baby is ready for solids at 4 months, maybe because her baby is starting to demand more breast milk.
+Sometimes a mother might feel that her baby is ready for solids at four months, maybe because her baby is starting to demand more breast milk.
 This is usually due to a growth spurt.
-She should try to breastfeed her baby as often as her baby needs, it is not necessary to start introducing solid foods yet.
-A growth spurt will only last about a week, after this, her baby should begin to feed as usual again.
+She should try to breastfeed her baby as often as her baby needs, and it is unnecessary to start introducing solid foods.
+A growth spurt will only last about a week.
+After this, her baby should begin to feed as usual again.

-Some babies may start grabbing at food on plates from about 4 months, you can start to give your baby some food, but remember that your milk supply may drop a bit if your baby starts to breastfeed less.
+Some babies may start grabbing the food on plates from about four months.
+You can begin to give your baby some food, but remember that your milk supply may drop a bit if your baby starts to breastfeed less.

 Warnings When Introducing Solid Food

 - Starting solids constipation: Don’t replace nursing with food too quickly, as this might cause your baby to become constipated.

 - When feeding baby solid food, you might notice a change in bowel movements.

 - Always offer your baby new foods in the morning.
 This will give you time during the day to see if the food agrees with your baby's tummy instead of waking up at night with a colicky baby.